Trends

 It was a long three-hour bus ride from Antigua to Chichi.
 While the roads dramatically improved in Guatemala, the last part was a heart-stopping climb in the steepest mountain road you can imagine.
 The turns offered no visibility whatsoever and I had to mentally remind myself the driver probably knew what he was doing to prevent me from screaming.
 I was too sleepy for that, anyway.

-In 2003, we finished our trip around Antigua and bought one of the big “Maya blanket” that we still use every winter in Canada.
+In 2003, we finished our trip around Antigua and bought one of the big “Maya blankets” that we still use every winter in Canada.
 This time, with still over a month to go, we didn’t want to buy much.
 Our backpacks can only hold so much!
 Feng bought a small tablecloth and I got a scarf.
 This is my traditional souvenir.
 I have a thing for scarves—they fold easily and are comforting when it’s cold.

-Buying souvenir took us about 30 minutes.
+Buying souvenirs took us about 30 minutes.
 We kind of knew what we wanted and not much bargaining was involved.
-Unlike in Asia where it can last for half an hour, prices in Chich weren’t as flexible.
+Unlike in Asia where it can last for half an hour, prices in Chichi weren’t as flexible.
 We were quoted a price (too high), we counter-attacked with another price (too low) and agreed on a suitable price at the third attempt.
 In total, we spent about $15 for the scarf and tablecloth.
 Fine by me, I’m not going to argue just for the sake of saving a dollar.

 Colourful Blankets